 (Site Director: Luca Bombardieri)

-The Department of Antiquities, Ministry of Transport, Communications and Works announces the completion of the 2017 fieldwork season undertaken by the Italian Archaeological Mission at Erimi (Università degli Studi di Torino) at the site of Erimi-Laonin tou Porakou.
+The Department of Antiquities, Ministry of Transport, Communications and Works announces the completion of the 2018 fieldwork season undertaken by the Italian Erimi Archaeological Project (University of Torino) at the site of Erimi-Laonin tou Porakou.
 This year’s fieldwork was carried out from July 30th to August 23rd 2018, under the direction of Dr. Luca Bombardieri.

-The excavation of the residential quarter, located at the major lower terrace of the settlement, revealed the extension of a large rectangular domestic unit in Area T2 (Unit 1; 8.30×5 m).
-The access to the Unit to the North is marked by a large stone threshold and a stair that directly connects this domestic unit with nearby Unit 1, excavated in 2017 and with a SW-NE connection alley, leading to the top of the hill, where the production complex is located.
-A series of small-scale work installations (mortars, pots emplacements) and a large deep pit cut into the bedrock below the Unit floor were found.
-The installations, along with the residual artefacts assemblage suggest a domestic use for this area.
+Excavations in the residential quarter, located in the major lower terrace of the settlement, revealed a large rectangular domestic unit in Area T2 (Unit 4; 5,00x3,00m.).
+The access to the unit is marked by a large stone threshold and steps that directly connect this domestic unit with nearby Unit 1, excavated in 2017 and with a SW-NE connection alley, leading to the top of the hill.

-The excavation of the area where the large settlement wall is (Area T1) confirmed the relevance of this massive wall structure that appears to limit the settlement to the West, following the natural edge of the terrace.
-The current extension of the wall is 31.5 m.
-The structure’s width is 1.60/1.70 m, where a cut within the bedrock of 0.60/0.70 m deep was carved to create the foundation of the structure, filled with rubble stones and large stone blocks with plaster mortar.
-Such foundation would be able to support a wall in dry-stone masonry up to 1.80/2.00 m in elevation.
-This impressive wall structure appears as a sort of circuit wall of the settlement and can be presumably ascribed to the most recent phase of occupation of the settlement (Phase A), during the end of Middle Bronze Age.
+Excavations in the area of the settlement’s large wall (Area T1) confirmed the importance of this massive wall structure, that appears to delineate the settlement to the West and South, following the natural edge of the terrace.
+The wall’s current extent is 80m and it is 1,60/1,70m. wide.
+A cut (0,60-0,70 m. deep) had been made in the bedrock in order to form the foundation of the structure.
+The cut was filled with rubble and large stone blocks with plaster mortar.
+Such a foundation would be able to support a dry-stone masonry wall up to 2,00m. in elevation.
+This impressive wall structure appears to have been a kind of circuit wall surrounding the settlement and can be ascribed to the most recent phase of occupation of the settlement (Phase A), during the end of Middle Bronze Age.

-The 2017 fieldwork season involved a team of archaeologists of the University of Torino, with the joint support of an anthropologist from the University of Sheffield, an archaeobotanist of the Cyprus Institute and a team of three restorers from the University of Torino (Centro di Restauro della Venaria Reale).
+The 2018 fieldwork season involved a team of archaeologists of the University of Torino, an anthropologist from the University of Sheffield, an archaeobotanist from the Cyprus Institute and a team of three restorers from the University of West Attica in Athens (Architectural Conservation Lab).